bernie-skipole/acremscope/docs/index.md

 cd /home/bernard/www/astrodata

-curl -L https://github.com/bernie-skipole/acremscope/releases/download/v2.0.0/gsc1.2.tar.gz --output gsc1.2.tar.gz
+curl -L https://github.com/bernie-skipole/acremscope/releases/download/v0.0.1/dbases.tar.gz --output dbases.tar.gz

-note - the above is still provisional

 extract with

-tar -xvf gsc1.2.tar.gz
+tar -xvf dbases.tar.gz

-to create directory /home/bernard/www/astrodata/gsc1.2 with db files within it.
+to create directory /home/bernard/www/astrodata/dbases with three files within it.

+dbases/HP48.db

+dbases/HP192.db

+dbases/HP768.db

+These are sqlite database files holding the GSC v1.2 star catalogue with Healpix indexes, and are used to plot the finder charts.

 Of the other files under the astrodata directory IERS_A.py will be run by a cron job to regularly update earth location data.